Menu Home Search

 Namibia Safari Frequently Asked Questions

-US citizens do not need a visa for visits of up to 90 days.
-A passport valid for at least six months beyond departure is required.
+U.S. citizens do not require a visa for stays up to 90 days.